7 Things Worth Dropping This Year That Make Life Feel Richer, Not Poorer

 Software, apps, productivity tools, design programs.
 Almost every one of them has a free version that does most of what most people need, and a paid tier that promises slightly more.

-I used to default to the paid tier on principle.
+The default instinct is to go paid on principle.
 Real users pay.
 Pros don't use free versions.

-Then I looked honestly at which features I actually used.
-In most cases, the answer was none of the premium ones.
-I'd been paying for the identity of a serious user rather than the tools of one.
+But look honestly at which features actually get used.
+In most cases, the answer is none of the premium ones.
+The payment was for the identity of a serious user rather than the tools of one.

-Now I start with the free version.
-If I hit a wall I genuinely need to climb, I pay.
-Otherwise I don't.
-About eighty percent of the time, I don't.
+Start with the free version.
+If you hit a wall you genuinely need to climb, pay.
+Otherwise don't.
+About eighty percent of the time, you won't need to.

 7. Big-gesture gifts

-For a long time I confused price with care.
-A more expensive present meant a bigger thought, somehow.
-I'd over-spend on birthdays and anniversaries and feel like I'd done the work.
+For a long time, it's easy to confuse price with care.
+A more expensive present means a bigger thought, somehow.
+Over-spending on birthdays and anniversaries feels like doing the work.

-The shift came after my daughter was born.
-She doesn't know what anything costs.
-She lights up at the cardboard box.
-My wife, when I really listened to her, mostly wanted attention, not objects.
-A whole Saturday without my phone counts for more than anything I could have wrapped.
+The shift often comes with a new perspective — watching a child light up at the cardboard box, not the thing inside it.
+Partners, when truly listened to, mostly want attention, not objects.
+A whole Saturday without a phone in hand counts for more than anything that could have been wrapped.

-None of this was a clean break.
-I still buy things I don't need.
-I still get caught by the next clever pitch.
+None of this is a clean break.
+Unnecessary purchases still happen.
+The next clever pitch still catches people off guard.
 But the list shrinks a little each year, and the space it leaves behind is real.

-The strange part is how "less" kept feeling like more.
+The strange part is how "less" keeps feeling like more.
 More money, yes, but also more time, more attention, more of the quiet that used to be filled with small purchases.
-I didn't expect that.
-I wouldn't have believed it ten years ago.
+It's unexpected.
+Most people wouldn't have believed it ten years ago.

 More From Vegout